Punctuation

 les femmes les hommes les Halles

-French, Portuguese, Catalan, and Italian have a form of contraction called crasis, where two words combine to form a single word, and we use neither a space nor an apostrophe.
+Now we'll talk about contractions, when two words combine to form a new word.
+French, Portuguese, Catalan, Italian, and even German have contractions where two words combine to form a single word, and we use neither a space nor an apostrophe or hyphen.

 (French) de + les = des 